bnb-chain/BEPs/BEP7.md

 // Collection of non fungible tokens type Collection struct {
   Name          string  `json:"name"`
-	Symbol        string  `json:"symbol,string,omitempty"` // name of the collection;
+  Denom        string  `json:"denom,string,omitempty"` // name of the collection;
   TotalSupply   int64   `json:"totalSupply"`             // total supply of the NFT in this collection;
   NFTs          NFTs    `json:"nfts"`                    // NFTs that belong to a collection;
 }
 ```